-The Guides

-There is always at least one guide on duty in the Chapel, and often there are two.
+The Guides There is always at least one guide on duty in the Chapel, and often there are two.
 If you have any questions at all, the guides will be very happy to help.
 The guides are friendly and approachable and wear name badges and uniforms so that you know who they are.
 Certain sessions include a sit-down talk by one of the guides, where the guide will speak for about 15 minutes about the history of the Chapel.
 You can sit and listen or you can wander about the Chapel while they talk.
 Check our website www.rosslynchapel.com to find out when the talks are.

-This is Norheena, one of the Rosslyn Chapel guides.
-There are several different guides at the Chapel, so it might not be Norheena working the day you visit, but someone else.
+The photo shows Margaret and Megan, two of the Rosslyn Chapel guides in the Chapel's green jacket uniform.
+There are several different guides at the Chapel, so it might not be Margaret and Megan working the day you visit, but someone else.